 My name is Victoria Kostadinova Bernard.
 I am a resident of Cliff Island (Portland), Maine.

 I am writing to you in OPPOSITION of the bills before the committee today.

 I am an immigrant, now US citizen, who sought asylum in the U.S. and who chose Maine as my forever home 26 years ago.
-My family fled a totalitarian regime under which citizens had no human rights, could not vote, and where one anti-government comment could land you in a gulag forever.
+My family fled a totalitarian regime under which citizens had no human rights, could not vote, and where just one anti-government comment could land you in a gulag forever.
 Microscopic details of everyday life were dictated- down to how people dressed, what they read, and who they loved.
 We were encouraged to police and report on each other.
 This meant living in constant fear, in imposed conformity, with self-censorship, with no freedoms, and with distrust of everyone around you.
+The regime robbed us of our shared humanity.
 That is no way to live.
-My family risked everything to find self-determination and freedom in America, in democracy.

-I chose Maine because of our long history of recognizing, respecting, and protecting inalienable human rights as encoded in the Maine Bill of Human Rights.
-I chose Maine because of our culture of individual dignity, our culture of inclusion, of tolerance, of acceptance, of respect, and our culture of welcoming and loving our neighbors.
+My family risked everything to find self-determination and freedom in America, and in democracy.
+I chose Maine because of our long history of recognizing, respecting, and protecting inalienable human rights as encoded in the Maine Human Rights Act.
+I chose Maine because of our culture of individual dignity, our culture of inclusion, of tolerance, of recognition of shared humanity, of respect, and our culture of welcoming and loving our neighbors.
 We're a small state, we know each other, we care, and we have each other's backs, every single day.
-Living on an island teaches you that we're all human, and we're all in this together.
-Trans Mainers are our friends, our, neighbors, our family.
+Living on a small Maine island teaches you that we're all human, and we're all in this together.
+Trans Mainers are our friends, our neighbors, our family.
 They represent no threat to anyone.
 They just want to be themselves, and to live a normal life in peace and with the same freedoms and dreams as any of us.
 We know and love them.
 They deserve to be able be themselves, without fear.
 They are simply human, just like everyone else.
-The progress we have made in Maine toward protecting the human rights for all citizens regardless of gender or sexual orientation is what has made so many Mainers able to just live life and simply be themselves, freely.
+The progress we have made in Maine toward protecting the human rights for all citizens regardless of gender or sexual orientation is what has made so many Mainers able to just live and simply be themselves, freely.
 It's a hallmark of a loving society, it is good, and is what any civil society should aspire to.
 I am proud to be a Mainer.